BelmoMusta/excel-import-export/readme.md

                 .map("model").toCell(2)
                 .get();
 ```
-This snippet creates a collection of cars from the first sheet of an excel workbook.
+This snippet creates a collection of cars from the first sheet of an export workbook.
 The importing is also possible with the annotation marker.
 The object classes to import will have the `@ExcelCell` on the fields that we want to import.
 For example :